 The equations of a when-clause are active during initialization, if and only if they are explicitly enabled with initial(), and only in one of the two forms when initial() then or when {..., initial(), ...} then (and similarly for elsewhen and algorithms see below).
 In this case, the when-clause equations remain active during the whole initialization phase.
-In case of a reinit(x, expr) being active during initialization (due to being inside when initial()) this is interpreted as adding $\mathbf{x} = \mathbf{expr}$ (the reinit -equation) as an initial equation.
+In case of a reinit(x, expr) being active during initialization (due to being inside when initial()) this is interpreted as adding x = expr (the reinit -equation) as an initial equation.
+The reinit handling applies both if directly inside when-clause or inside an if-equation in the when-clause.
+In particular, reinit(x, expr) needs to be counted as the equation x = expr; for the purpose of balancing of if-equations inside when-clauses that are active during initialization, see section 8.3.4.